pagarevijayy/technologypro-app/README.md

 ## The Blog App (Technology Pro)

-A blog app that uses `.mdx` file for content and converts it to blog post.
+A blog app that uses `.mdx` file for content and converts it to a blog post.

 SEO-friendly, feature-rich, mobile-first responsive web app.
 Can be used on production.